 Helping You Provide For Your Loved One With Special Needs

-You’ve always cared for your special-needs child, but as he or she approaches the age of 18, you will have to take special measures to keep providing care and supervision.
+Once your child turns eighteen the law considers him or her an adult.
 The law presumes an adult is competent and able to make decisions over his or her life unless it can be otherwise proven in court.
-If your child needs help preparing food, managing money, going to the doctor and with other basic life skills, you may need to establish a guardianship so you have the legal authority to make important decisions as your child becomes an adult.
+If your child needs help preparing food, managing money, going to the doctor, and with other basic life skills, you may need to establish a guardianship, so you have the legal authority to make important decisions as your child becomes an adult.
+We can help with that.
+Read more about Guardianships for Young Adults With Special Needs here.

-A supplemental-needs trust, also known as a special-needs trust, is another legal instrument that can benefit a person with special needs.
+A special-needs trust, also known as a supplemental needs trust, is another legal instrument that can benefit a person with special needs.
 As a disabled adult, your child may rely upon public assistance and have to meet strict eligibility requirements.
 A supplemental-needs trust allows you to set aside money for your loved one without compromising their eligibility for benefits.
-A special-needs trust can greatly enhance a person’s life, giving them resources for entertainment, travel and other things they enjoy.
+A special needs trust can greatly enhance a person's life, giving them resources for entertainment, travel, and other things they enjoy.

 Work With A Firm That Understands